-By opting for international commercial arbitration, no party has to concede "home court" advantage to another, for there is no need to resort to any nation's domestic courts for resolution of disputes.
+By opting for international commercial arbitration, no party has to concede "home court" advantage to another, for there is no need to resort to any nation's domestic courts for decisions on the merits of transnational disputes.
 Instead, disputes are resolved by impartial arbitrators, independent of any government.

-International commercial arbitrators of many nationalities are available, and all serve as neutrals.
-Parties are regularly involved in selecting arbitrators, but even the partynominated arbitrators are sworn to impartiality.
-(The party-advocate arbitrator, sometimes permitted in US labor arbitration, is unknown in international commercial arbitration.)
+International commercial arbitrators of many nationalities are available, and typically all serve as neutrals.
+Parties are regularly involved in selecting arbitrators, but even the party-nominated arbitrators are sworn to impartiality.
+(The party-advocate arbitrator, sometimes permitted in US labor arbitration, is essentially unknown in international commercial arbitration.)